fgnass/node-dev/README.md

 ## Passing arguments to node

-All command-line arguments that are no `node-dev` options are passed on to the `node` process.
+The command-line arguments "--inspect" and "--inspect-brk" will be passed on to the `node` process.
+All other unrecognized arguments will result in an AssertionError and the process will terminate with a non-zero exit code.

 # Installation